DataBiosphere/azul/.github/PULL_REQUEST_TEMPLATE/backport.md

 - [ ] Actually approved the PR
 - [ ] Decided if PR can be labeled `no sandbox`
-- [ ] A comment to this PR details the completed security design review <sub>or this PR is a promotion or a backport</sub>
 - [ ] PR title is appropriate as title of merge commit
 - [ ] Moved ticket to *Approved* column
 - [ ] PR is assigned to only the operator